 You need to have water going through the outboard.
 Many people find earmuffs the most helpful to run water through.
 Make sure the boat plug is pulled and stored.
 It shouldn’t take long to get the engine up to temperature to check the oil and filter.
 Running water through the engine flushes it of impurities picked up throughout the year.
 You want to idle the engine until the water runs clean.
 Once done and the engine is off, take a piece of wire and a cloth and clean the outboard thoroughly.
 Fill inboards and sterndrives with propylene glycol antifreeze to prevent freezing.

 A professional boat mechanic would advise draining the gas from the tank, but you can alternatively add a fuel stabilizer.
-Be sure to idle engine again for about 10 minutes after adding it.
+Be sure to idle the engine again for about 10 minutes after adding it to ensure the treated fuel circulates through the entire system.

 Next, use either a fogging oil or a two-cycle oil to spray into the carburetor.
 Remove the engine flame arrestor and spray into the carburetor while the engine is running.